browserengineering/book/book/embeds.md

 not specified, the image is assumed to not be visually important, and showing a broken image is therefore not useful to the user.

-*Same-origin frame tree*: same-origin iframes can access each others' variables and DOM, even if they are not adjacent in the frame tree.
-Implement this.
+*Accessing the full frame tree*: same-origin iframes can access each others' variables and DOM, even if they are not adjacent in the frame tree.
+Implement this by for the situation of a same-origin "grandparent" frame with a cross-origin parent by making `parent` return a real `Window` for cross-origin frames.
+However, this object should prohibit accessing the `document` object from a cross-origin JS context, and throw an exception if a script tries to do so.

 *Iframe media queries*.
 Implement the [width][width-mq] media query.